 Gen. Mel Spiese

 Military: U.S. Marine Corps major general (two stars)

 An accidental meeting at Costco led to Spiese's healing.

 Spiese was battling persistent shoulder pain when his wife, Filomena, bumped into fellow general Amos during a trip to Costco last summer.
 Amos, himself setting up a consultation for back surgery, recommended Novant Health.

-Spiese soon connected with Eskioglu and Dr. Jerry Barron and Dr. C.J.
+Spiese soon connected with Dr. Jerry Barron and Dr. C.J.
 Atkinson (who spent 12 years in the U.S. Army).
 In August, Spiese had surgery on his left shoulder to repair the rotator cuff, a muscle tear, arthritis and bursitis.
 His years of military service had taken a toll.

 "I was in a lot of pain and it was limiting my activities," Spiese said.

 The shoulder surgery by Barron was successful.
 Spiese, who’s been physically active his entire life despite a congenital hip disease, quickly began recovery.
 He also raved about Atkinson, his primary care manager.